birchill/10ten-ja-reader/CONTRIBUTING.md

-refactor (refactoring production code, eg. renaming a variable) test (adding missing tests, refactoring tests; no production code change) chore (updating grunt tasks etc; no production code change)
+refactor (refactoring production code, eg. renaming a variable) test (adding missing tests, refactoring tests; no production code change) chore (updating grunt tasks etc; no production code change) ci (changing the github checks which continuously run on pushed code)
 ```

 These are the common scopes used, though feel free to suggest a new one if it makes sense: